Pennsieve/pennsieve-agent/README.md

     - MINOR version when you add functionality in a backwards compatible manner, and
     - PATCH version when you make backwards compatible bug fixes.

-3. Push the tag to Gihub
+3. Push the tag to GitHub

     eg. ```git push origin 0.0.1```